aradep/politetriviabot/README.md

 TriviaBot can only send messages in public channels while inside an instance or battleground.
 **

-Get quiz packs from TriviaBot`s Curseforge page. https://www.curseforge.com/wow/addons/trivia-bot
+One quiz included.
+Get additional quizzes from TriviaBot`s Curseforge page. https://www.curseforge.com/wow/addons/trivia-bot